Peakboard/peakboard-templates.github.io/_templates/Script-Example-Image-Change/en.md

 ---
 layout: article
-title: script example for a image change
+title: Script for an image change
 description:
   - This template shows how you can interactively exchange images from local or web resources.
 lang: en